 Why do COVID reporting numbers fluctuate so much between agencies?
 How do I know who to believe?

 Churchill County sends its fairgrounds test samples to the Nevada State Health Lab in Reno and we receive test results and numbers back directly from that lab.
-We post test results to our website: www.churchillcountynv.gov/covid-19 and Facebook and Twitter accounts as we receive them.
+We post test results to our website: www.churchillcountynv.gov/covid-19 and Facebook and Twitter accounts on a weekly basis (currently Fridays).
 Other testing agencies may use other test facilities (private labs like Quest, etc.) for their test samples.

 Differences in agency reporting numbers can be due to backlogs, time to turnaround tests, staffing shortages, reporting turnaround and any other number of reasons.

-The important take away is that no matter the stats you look at, our local numbers are rising and we need to take seriously all public health precautions such as wearing a mask while in public, maintaining social distancing and frequent hand washing to keep our family, friends and community as safe as possible.
+The important take away is that no matter the stats you look at, we need to take seriously all public health precautions such as wearing a mask while in public, maintaining social distancing and frequent hand-washing to keep our family, friends and community as safe as possible.